United Women in Faith

 In 1689, six church women learned about the needs of poor women in India from missionaries' wives.
 They convinced their husbands to support two missionaries financially, supporting and helping with the educational and medical needs of poor women and children in India.

-St. Luke’s United Methodist Women was begun in January of 1986 with 16 women.
+St. Luke’s United Women in Faith was begun in January of 1986 with 16 women.
 Four of the original members are on our roll today.

 Outreach in Christ’s name is still our goal for the world.
 We support the work of mission in all countries, including the United States.
 The poorest of the poor learn that they have something to give which lets them hold their head up proudly.
 We start with helping with infants and then their parents get medical attention and gain understanding through education.
 Young women are taught skills to support their families.
 The old know that their lives are important to all.

-We also physically participate in the work of United Methodist Women’s relief programs globally by providing birthing kits, school kits, health kits or flood clean-up buckets that go not only to third world countries but also to our country when needed.
+We also physically participate in the work of United Women in Faith’s relief programs globally by providing birthing kits, school kits, health kits or flood clean-up buckets that go not only to third world countries but also to our country when needed.

 This year our emphasis is on welcoming all to become our sisters and brothers in Christ.